See how identity framing changes AI language.

 Workflow

-Define a scene.
+Define a narrative prompt.
 Launch runs across providers.
 Compare identities.
 Inspect emotional profiles.
 Measure semantic closeness.
 Surface repeated language.

 Launch model runs under identity conditions.